Unleashing the Killer App. Remember that book?

 Harvard Business Press published that book in 1998, but a number of posts or studies of late on the topic of email got me to thinking about it again.
 I pulled it off the shelf to have a look and thumb through the pages I carefully highlighted and tabbed a decade ago.

 No Twitter handle on the back cover.
 No Facebook fan page.
 No blog link.
 Only a website.

-But that startup, it targeted the MRO industry, which stood for maintenance, repair and operations.
-In simple terms that meant small businesses that needed supplies — paint, ladders, hammers, whatever.
+As for the Wharton graduate led-startup?
+It targeted the MRO industry, which stood for maintenance, repair and operations.
+In simple terms, the company provided small businesses with needed supplies — paint, ladders, hammers, whatever — with the benefit of savings.
 The idea was through this startup, those businesses could pool resources, buy in bulk and save money.

 The startup would take a small slice.
 Seemed like brilliant in concept, but only in concept.

 My supervisor at the time was working on a case study and interviewed a small business owner that provided some insightful market research: when I need a ladder….I need a ladder.
 I can’t wait around until 10 other people want ladders so that I can save twenty bucks.